Satyam/book-react-redux/newManuscript/server.md

 We are using SQL.js, which is not recommended for a production setting, so the code presented here should not be used in such environment.

 First we create an instance of an empty, memory based database.
 We assign this database instance to `global.db` so that it is accessible as `db` anywhere else in the whole application.
 To prevent ESLint complaining about our use of this `db` global variable, we have set its configuration file to accept it as a global, along the other WebPack generated constant literals [(:octocat:)](https://github.com/Satyam/book-react-redux/blob/master/.eslintrc.json#L15-L22).

+We have an empty database right now so we read the  SQL statements [(:octocat:)](https://github.com/Satyam/book-react-redux/blob/master/server/data.sql) that will create the tables and fill them with data and then execute the whole set of statements at once.

 Connecting to an actual production-grade database engine will usually be an asynchronous operation.
 If the selected database driver does not already return a Promise, it will have some means to signal its readiness.
 For example, when connecting with the [MySqL driver](https://www.npmjs.com/package/mysql#establishing-connections) we might use `denodeify` to turn it into a Promise: